Background

 The self is our life's goal for it is the complete expression of that fateful combination we call individuality.

-So Jung postulated the existence of two personalities, actually two selves, one of them being the shadow.
 Technically the shadow is a part, though an inferior part, of the overarching personality, one's chosen conscious attitude.

-The shadow develops this way, inevitably, some personal and collective psychic elements are found wanting or incompatible with one's personality, with one's narrative.
+Inevitably, some personal and collective psychic elements are found wanting or incompatible with one's personality, with one's narrative.
 Their expression is suppressed and they coalesce into an almost autonomous splinter personality.

-This second personality is contrarian, it negates the official chosen personality though it is totally relegated to the unconscious.
+This second personality is contrarian.
+It negates the official chosen personality though it is totally relegated to the unconscious.

 Jung believes therefore in a system of checks and balances.
 The shadow balances the ego.
 The ego is conscious.